vuestorefront/storefront-nuxt3-boilerplate/README.md

 ### How to get npmAuthToken?

-If you're already logged in, you can find the token in the `~/.npmrc`file.
-Otherwise, generate new token using the following command:
+If you're already logged in, you can find the token in the `~/.npmrc` file.
+Otherwise, generate a new token using the following command:

 ```bash
 $ npm login --registry https://registrynpm.storefrontcloud.io --scope @vsf-enterprise